SonarSource/sonarqube/server/sonar-docs/src/pages/branches/index.md

 * will disappear quickly
 * will be merged rapidly to prevent integration issues
-* is developed for a given version, so the version does not change, and there is no New Code period concept as such; it's all new code
+* is developed for a given version, so the version does not change, and there is no way to set the New Code period; everything that has been changed in the branch is new code
 * tracks all the new issues related to the code that changed on it.

 ![conceptual illustration of short-lived branches.](/images/short-lived-branch-concept.png)